sb-im/charoite/README.md

 # Sphinx

-Sphinx at the edge gateway.
+Sphinx runs at the edge gateway.

 ## What is Sphinx project?

-Sphinx is a service consists of multiple processes running at NVIDIA NANO of edge device.
-It bridges every edge process component and cloud service, things like WebRTC videos forwarding, MQTT messages proxy, etc.
+Sphinx is a service running on NVIDIA NANO of edge device.
+It ingests and publishes video stream to cloud service [skywalker](https://github.com/sb-im/skywalker).

+The core technology Sphinx built upon is [Pion WebRTC](https://github.com/pion/webrtc).

 Currently, Sphinx includes:

 - Livestream: Drone video and webcam monitor video forwarding through WebRTC.
+- Hookstream: WebRTC ICE state hook.

+### Supported ingestion protocols

+- RTP
+- RTSP
+- RTMP

 ## How to run?